IslamNwishy/Numpad-SoundBoard/README.md

 # Numpad Soundboard

 A program that maps the numpad to any sounds of your choice to be used as a simple soundboard.
+(Direct Download [Here](https://downgit.github.io/#/home?url=https://github.com/IslamNwishy/Numpad-SoundBoard/tree/main/dist))

 ## How to use it